NICMx/FORT-validator/docs/usage.md

 - **Availability:** `argv` and JSON
 - **Default:** `NULL`

-List of hostnames or numeric host addresses where the RTR server will be bound to.
+List of hostnames or numeric host addresses the RTR server will be bound to.
 Must resolve to (or be) bindable IP addresses.
 IPv4 and IPv6 are supported.

-The list of addresses must be comma sepparated, and each address must have the following format: `<address>[#<port>]`.
-Note that the port is optional; in case that a port isn't specified, the value of [`--server.port`](#--serverport) will be utilized with the corresponding address.
+The address list must be comma-separated, and each address must have the following format: `<address>[#<port>]`.
+The port defaults to [`--server.port`](#--serverport).

-Here are some examples of valid values for this argument:
+Here are some examples:
-- `--server.address="localhost"`: will bind to 'localhost' and the configured port at [`--server.port`](#--serverport).
+- `--server.address="localhost"`: Bind to 'localhost', port [`--server.port`](#--serverport).
-- `--server.address="localhost,::1#8324"`: same as the previous example, and also will bind to IPv6 address '::1' at the port '8324'.
+- `--server.address="localhost, ::1#8324"`: Same as above, and also bind to IPv6 address '::1', port '8324'.
-- `--server.address="localhost#8323,::1#8324"`: will bind to 'localhost' at port '8323', and to '::1' port '8324'.
-The value of [`--server.port`](#--serverport) isn't utilized.
+- `--server.address="localhost#8323, ::1#8324"`: Bind to 'localhost' at port '8323', and to '::1' port '8324'. [`--server.port`](#--serverport) is ignored.

-If this field is omitted, Fort will attempt to bind the server using the IP address `INADDR_ANY` (for an IPv4 address) or `IN6ADDR_ANY_INIT` (for an IPv6 address); see '`$ man getaddrinfo`'.
+If this field is omitted, the server will accept connections on any of the host's network addresses.

 ### `--server.port`